mahachanakya07/mahachanakya07/README.md

 🌊 Sports Enthusiast: Participated in Kabaddi and Swimming at the college level.

 🚀 Current Focus
-ROS Development: Building and testing robotics applications using ROS Foxy.
+ROS Development: Building and testing robotics applications using ROS Foxy,Humble.
 Exploring Computer Vision techniques for robotics and industrial applications.
 Preparing for opportunities in Computer Vision Robotics Engineering roles.